troglobit/mg/README.md

 ---------------------

-This project is derived from OpenBSD Mg, which is the best (maintained) source of the original Micro Emacs.
-The intention of this project is to track all clones, and unlike the OpenBSD version, enable as much of its hidden features as possible using a standard GNU configure script, while being friendly to porting to resource constrained systems.
+This project is derived from OpenBSD Mg, which is the best (maintained) source of the original Micro Emacs based on mg2a.
+The intention of this project is to track all clones, and unlike the OpenBSD version, enable its hidden features using a standard GNU configure script, while being friendly to porting to resource constrained systems.

 Currently merged, and continously tracked, clones: